interactions-py/interactions.py/docs/components.rst

     await ctx.send("My Message", components=[action_row])

+.. note:: This will work in both slash commands, and discord.py commands

 Now if you've followed along, you have a green button in discord!
 But theres a problem, whenever you click it you see that the ``interaction failed``.
 Why is that?
 Well, in Discord, clicking buttons and using slash commands are called ``interactions``, and Discord doesn't know if we've received them or not unless we tell Discord.
 So how do we do that?